vmware-tanzu/sources-for-knative/samples/tag-new-vms/README.md

 ### Create your Service

-Now we are going to write a small service that we'll use to listen to `VmCreatedEvent`s and tag the new VMs.
+Now we are going to write a small service that we'll use to listen to `VmBeingCreatedEvent`s and tag the new VMs.
 Let's start by looking at the code to handle the event, and then look at how we wire that up to receive the appropriate events.